MicroSectors Energy 3X Leveraged ETN (NYSEARCA:WTIU) Sees Large Volume Increase

-Shares of MicroSectors Energy 3X Leveraged ETN (NYSEARCA:WTIU – Get Free Report) saw strong trading volume on Thursday .
-5,657 shares were traded during trading, a decline of 52% from the previous session’s volume of 11,781 shares.The stock last traded at $15.97 and had previously closed at $15.97.
+Shares of MicroSectors Energy 3X Leveraged ETN (NYSEARCA:WTIU – Get Free Report) saw unusually-high trading volume on Friday .
+Approximately 58,429 shares were traded during mid-day trading, an increase of 357% from the previous session’s volume of 12,793 shares.The stock last traded at $16.80 and had previously closed at $16.97.

 MicroSectors Energy 3X Leveraged ETN Company Profile